StealthLgn/ClassC-language/README.md

 C-style a general-purpose class-oriented coding language

 //not programming language (programming == design, architecture,patterns)\
-//not object-oriented (OOP it's about a messages [SMALLTALK], no types, no classes, no dots)\
+//not object-oriented but close (OOP it's about a messages [SMALLTALK], no types, no classes, no dots)\
 //not a 'C++ killer' or some\
 //compiled language
 __________